Louis Brandeis Supreme Court nomination: Confirmation vote

 On June 1, 1916, the Senate voted 47–22 to confirm Brandeis.
 The 125-day period between Wilson's nomination of Brandeis and the vote to confirm him is the longest time between a nomination of the United States Supreme Court nominee and a vote on confirmation by a significant margin.
 No debate was held before the vote.
 A compromise had been struck in which the Senate would forgo debate but would authorize the publication of the majority and minority reports of the Judiciary Committee.
-There was a large degree of pairing between absent senators, in which senators who would have voted differently from one another if present agreed to both be absent from the vote, thereby canceling out the absence of the senator with which they were paired.
+There was a large degree of pairing between absent senators, in which senators who would have voted opposite from one another if present agreed to both be absent from the vote, with their own absence being offset by the absence of the senator with which they were paired.
+Twenty-seven Senators were absent from the vote.
 Many of the Republican senators absent for the vote were instead busying themselves with preparations for the 1916 Republican National Convention in Chicago.
-It is possible that some Republican senators desired to be absent so that they could avoid voting against Brandeis, who they opposed, without outright voting against him, which they feared could lose them support from Jewish voters.
+It is possible that some Republican senators desired to be absent so that they could avoid voting for Brandeis (who they opposed) without outright voting against him (which they feared could lose them support from Jewish voters).

 The three Republican senators that cast votes in support of confirming Brandeis (Robert M. La Follette, George W. Norris, and Miles Poindexter) were all staunch political progressives.

 Despite there being prominent Ku Klux Klan-inspired antisemitism at the time, the vote was mostly a party-line vote.
 None of the Southern Democrats that were present voted against the nomination, despite there being complex politics in the South regarding Jewish Americans.
 Francis G. Newlands was sole Democratic senator to vote against the nomination.
-In explaining his vote against Brandeis' confirmation, Newlands characterized Brandeis as a talented, "publicist and propogandist," and remarked, "I do not regard him as a man of judicial temperament, and for that reason I have voted against his confirmation".
+In explaining his vote against Brandeis' confirmation, Newlands characterized Brandeis as a talented, "publicist and propagandist," and remarked, "I do not regard him as a man of judicial temperament, and for that reason I have voted against his confirmation".
 Newlands' vote against confirming Brandeis had come as a surprise.
 The support Brandeis received from all other Democrats present for the vote was, perhaps, reflective of the power the Wilson had in his party.
 Wilson was seen as helping the Democratic Party win the U.S. Senate, as they had won control of the Senate in 1912, alongside Wilson's victory, and had won five more seats in the midterm election of 1914.

 Pairing of absent senators

-There was a large degree of pairing between absent senators, in which senators who would have voted differently from one another if present agreed to both be absent from the vote, thereby canceling out the absence of the senator with which they were paired.
+There was a large degree of pairing between absent senators, in which senators who would have cast votes opposite of each other if present agreed to both be absent from the vote, with their own absence being offset by the absence of the senator with which they were paired.
 Twenty-seven Senators were absent from the vote.
-The only three absent senators that were not paired with another absent senator were Senators James Paul Clarke (D– AR), George P. McLean (R– CT), and Lawrence Yates Sherman (R– IL).
+The only three absent senators that were not paired with another absent senator were Senators James P. Clarke (D– AR), George P. McLean (R– CT), and Lawrence Yates Sherman (R– IL).